Bell's Palsy, or facial palsy, is a paralysis or severe weakness of the facial muscles on one side of the face.

 Bell's palsy affects men and women equally.

-This steroid reduces inflammation, which helps accelerate the recovery of the affected nerve.
+This steroid reduces inflammation.
+This helps accelerate the recovery of the affected nerve.
 Prednisolone prevents the release of substances in the body that cause inflammation, such as prostaglandins and leukotrienes.

 - abdominal pain, bloating